eamonnofarrell/PythonProject2018/README.md

   ***

 ## Data_Analysis_Process
-* Load dataset from Iris file.
-We can see that all of the data is numeric and that the class value on the end is the dependent variable that we want to analyse further.
+* The Comma Separated File containing [Iris Data Set](./iris.csv) is loaded with Python command *pandas.read_csv(url, names=names)*.
+We can see that the data in the first four columns is numeric without header information.
+Column names are assigned with command *names = ['sepal-length',...]*.
+The fifth column gives us the flower name associated with petal and sepal information for each row.

 <details>